Rhos-on-Sea Beach (Colwyn Bay) (Llandrillo yn Rhos)

 The little beach here is a mix of sand and shingle that sits within an offshore breakwater which forms a small harbour.
-The water here is clean and safe for bathing with a seasonal lifeguard service in operation.
+The water here is clean and relatively safe for bathing, although there is no lifeguard service in operation.

 The beach here was known locally as the Rhos Abbey Hotel beach.
 However, the hotel which dominated the north-west end of the bay from 1898 was demolished in 2001 and replaced with a block of flats.